CompostTea

 -

 We recommend multiple applications of Compost Tea per growing season because our urban and suburban soils are often poor quality and won’t be improved with a single application.
-Regularly introducing populations of a wide variety of beneficial microorganisms and the food that helps feed their growth is the best way to develop heathier solids and microbial populations.
+Regularly introducing populations of a wide variety of beneficial microorganisms and the food that helps feed their growth is the best way to develop healthier soils and microbial populations.

 -